TV Technical Profile: WIAT

 facility, to be located on the old WDBB tower off Jug Factory Road in

 Tuscaloosa.
-This station will have the calls WIAT-LD and appears
+This station would have had the calls WIAT-LD and

 Tuscaloosa.
 That permit expired in April 2013; it's unknown if